binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 6. When the install reaches the "Select Destination Directory", go with the default.
 7. Click the "Yes" when asked if you want to overwrite the existing Python files.
 8. Select the defaults for the rest of the Python install.
-9. Next us is the pywin32 setup.
-Press "Next" to continue.
+9. Next up is the pywin32 setup.
+Click "Next" to continue.
 10. Leaving the default Phthon directory location -> click "Next" -> "Next" -> "Finish"
 11. Next up is pycrypto.
 "Next" -> "Next" -> "Next" -> "Finish"